David E. Babson ’66 died on May 2, 2020, in Gloucester, Massachusetts.

-(The following appeared in the Gloucester Times on May 6, 2020)
+(The following was provided by the Gloucester Times on May 6, 2020)

 David Elmer Babson, 76, died May 2, 2020, from complications due to his heart condition, surrounded by his loving family at his home in Gloucester, Massachusetts.